compbiolabucf/DTIVariant/README.md

 ### 5. Affinity prediction under sequence perturbation
 [AttentionDTA](https://github.com/zhaoqichang/AttentionDTA_TCBB/) is used to measure how protein sequence deletion affects predicted binding affinity.
-The experiment is run with progressive deletion of binding-site or protein from C-Terminal.
+The experiment is performed with progressive deletion of the binding site or protein residues from the C-terminal.
 The choice can be modified at *AttentionDTA/dataset.py* line 61-63 with same functinality as DTILM and Moltrans.
 To run it ,
 ```cd AttentionDTA```
 ```python train.py```

-This will run the model for 0 to 100 deletion of binding-site.
+This will run the model for 0 to 100% deletion of binding-site.
 When deleting from C-terminal, use 10-90 deletion.
 This applies for DTILM and Moltrans as well.

 ## Installation

-To run each method please the corresponding repository for setting up the conda environment and software requirements.
+To run each method, please follow the setup instructions in the corresponding repository for the required conda environments and dependencies.